Relativistic chiral description of the $^1S_0$ nucleon-nucleon scattering: Results and Discussion

 In addition, we predict the coefficients of the effective range expansion of the $^1S_0$ phase shifts,

-where $a$, $r$, and $v_{2,3,4,...}$ denote the scattering length, effective range and curvature parameters, respectively.
+where $a$, $r$, and $v_{2,3,4,...}$ denote the scattering length, effective range, and curvature parameters, respectively.
 Their values are tabulated in Table~\ref{Tab:Errpredc} in comparison with the results of the Nijmegen partial wave analysis (PWA) extracted from the NijmII potential~\cite{Stoks:1994wp,PavonValderrama:2005ku}.
-One can see that both the scattering length and effective range agree well with the Nijmegen PWA with about 5\% deviation.
-While, the discrepancy of the shape parameters $v_{2,3,4}$ is a little bit large in comparison with the Nijmegen results, which maybe affected by the two-pion exchange contributions of the $^1S_0$ channel~\cite{Epelbaum:2012ua}.
+One can see that both the scattering length and effective range agree well with the Nijmegen PWA with a deviation of about 5\%.
+On the other hand, the discrepancy of the shape parameters $v_{2,3,4}$ is a little bit large, which may be due to the lack of two-pion exchange contributions in the present study~\cite{Epelbaum:2012ua}.

 We also predict the binding momentum, $\gamma$, of the virtual bound state in the $^1S_0$ channel, which can be determined by searching for poles in the scattering amplitude,